-This post will tell you how to copy only files that have been recently modified, leaving out the older ones totally.
+We therefore bring a file copy software that will do it for you in just a few minutes: Copywhiz.
+Using Copywhiz, copy only files that have been recently modified, leaving out the older ones completely.

 What is Copywhiz?